 I was 14, when I became so committed to losing weight, I was 5’8" weighing 89 pounds.
 Anorexia took over my life.
 I lost bone mass, friendships and I almost personally destroyed my dream of being a college athlete because the control was an addiction.
-I did have a family that loved me, coaches that cared and a motivation deep in my DNA that would set me on the right path.
-Recovery can take years, decades and sometimes it never actually takes place.
-I have learned from my own experience that recovery can often try to disguise itself behind other addicting habits such as binge eating, drugs, love, work, alcohol, school and/or physical activity.
-It was not until a couple of years ago when I made the decision to become more intuitive about what I wanted my entire life to look like, inclusive of my relationships, my spirituality, my career and what truly lit my fire from the inside out.
+I did have a family that loved me, coaches that cared, and a motivation deep in my DNA that would set me on the right path.
+Recovery can take years, decades, and sometimes it never actually takes place.
+I have learned from my own experience that recovery can often try to disguise itself behind other addicting habits such as binge eating, drugs, love, work, alcohol, school, and/or physical activity.
+It was not until a few years ago when I made the decision to become more intuitive about what I wanted my entire life to look like, inclusive of my relationships, my spirituality, my career, and what truly lit my fire from the inside out.

 My Philosophy & Mission